Introductory Privacy Notice

 The Practice is computerised and registered under the Data Protection Act.
 Personal information remains confidential to the NHS unless you have given prior written consent for disclosure.
 Patient records may be audited for quality & clinical compliance purposes.

 We provide a confidential service to all our patients, including those under the age of 16.
 Everyone working for the NHS has a legal duty to maintain the highest level of confidentiality in regards to patient information.
 Anything you say to any member of our team will remain confidential and not be passed on to any other party - including other family members, parents or carers – without your permission.

-Below we have attached a copy of our updated full Privacy Notice as well as our Covid-19 COPI Privacy notice for your information
+To obtain a copy of our updated full Privacy Notice as well as our Covid-19 COPI Privacy notice for your information, please contact the practice.

 The Subject Access Request Policy

 The Subject Access Request Policy details how Ashford Medical Partnership will meet its legal obligations concerning individual’s access to their information.
 The requirements within the Policy are primarily based upon the DPA 1998 and EU GDPR 2018 as they are the key legislations covering rights to personal information.